-A field-based course in the study of the wide range and variety of literature for the young child, both historical and contemporary; criteria for evaluation and selection; guidance of children's reading interest.

-LITY 3320: Foundations of Literacy: Theories and Assessment

 Cr.
+3. (3-3-0).
+Prerequisite(s): Admission to Teacher Education A field-based course in the study of the wide range and variety of literature for the young child, both historical and contemporary; criteria for evaluation and selection; guidance of children's reading interest.

+LITY 3320: Foundations of Reading Theories and Assessment

+Cr.
 3. (3-2-1).
-Prerequisite(s): Admission to Teacher Education, CUIN 3323, IDST 3323, LITY 3352
+Prerequisite(s): CUIN 3323, INDS 3323, LITY 3352, Admission to Teacher Education Program.

-Study of the theoretical underpinnings for literacy acquisition and assessment as well as the systems of language and how they are interrelated and mutually supportive.
-(Formerly RDG 3320).

-LITY 3321: Foundations of Early Literacy Theories and Assessment
+Study of theoretical underpinnings for literacy acquisition and assessment, including impact of dyslexia, and systems of language and how they are interrelated and mutually supportive.
+(Formerly RDG 3320 / Formerly: Foundations of Literacy: Theories and Assessment)